 $ python3 -V

 If Python3 is not installed the following message is displayed on the terminal.
+We can also see that the error messages provide information about how to install Python.

 Command 'python' not found, did you mean: command 'python3' from deb python3 command 'python' from deb python-is-python3